matheus-rech/stata-fmcp/README.md

 - [ ] Additional LLM integrations (With a new webUI)
 - [ ] Performance optimizations (Via prompt and context engineering)

-## ⚠️ Disclaimer
-This project is for research purposes only.
-I am not responsible for any damage caused by this project.
-Please ensure you have proper licensing to use Stata.

 For more information, refer to the [Statement](source/docs/Rights/Statement.md).

 ## 🐛 Report Issues